Wishing you knew more about Aboriginal culture? Search no more.

 Brookes was killed by an Aboriginal man named Bullfrog (traditional name Japanangka), who it is believed was angry that his wife was staying with Brookes.

 Constable George Murray led reprisal parties against Aboriginal people over a wide area between August and October 1928.
-During attacks more than 30 Aboriginal people were killed, but unofficial estimates, for example by the the National Museum of Australia, put the number at more than 60.
+During attacks more than 30 Aboriginal people were killed, but unofficial estimates, for example by the the National Museum of Australia, put the number at more than 60, and Aboriginal people estimate 170 were killed.

 Many more Aboriginal people fled the area, never to return.
 Bullfrog hid in a cave and was never captured by Murray's party .